dreamportdev/Osdev-Notes/99_Appendices/A_Troubleshooting.md

 * Bit 10 = OSXMMEXCPT, tell the cpu it can issue #XM (simd/sse exceptions), and we'll handle them.

 If the cpu supports XSAVE (check cpuid), you can also set bit 18 here to enable it, otherwise leave it as is.
-There is more work to setting up xsave as well, for running in a single-task state where you dont care about saving/loading registers, not having xsave setup is fine.
+There is more work to setting up xsave as well, for running in a single-task state where you don't care about saving/loading registers, not having xsave setup is fine.

 That's it, that should enable your compiler-generated code with sse instructions to work.